fondify/.github/profile/README.md

 To make Fondify accessible to everyone, we charge 0% platform fees for donation transactions.
 Our platform is fully decentralized and runs entirely on the Solana blockchain.
 We do not collect any personal data and provide censor-resistant tools for people all around the world.

-We have many ideas and plans going forward, and every sponsor will help with the motivation and the money needed to create this great software.

 We appreciate [your support](https://fondify.app/to/9qjvN4GZf78M2JsLUxXUNQWnDo96s12Zzzkzoo8cFpqw) ❤️.